 The Andrew Harris Reef Foundation

-This Jupiter based foundation funds the construction of artificial reef cells that are then donated to the Palm Beach County Artificial Reef Program for placement on sites in the ocean off Jupiter, Florida which the Army Corps of Engineers has already permitted for artificial reef construction.
+This Jupiter based foundation funds the construction of artificial reef cells that are then donated to the Palm Beach County Artificial Reef Program for placement on sites in the ocean off of Jupiter, Florida which the Army Corps of Engineers has already permitted for artificial reef construction.

 The Foundation was created to honor the memory of Andrew Harris who was struck by a boat while snorkeling in the Jupiter Inlet on June 8, 2014.
 The foundation’s work will help assure the long-term health and vibrancy of the local marine environment where Andrew loved to dive and fish.

 For more information on how to support the Andrew Harris Reef Foundation please visit their website or download their flyer (PDF).